Bay Area Figurative Movement

-The Bay Area Figurative Movement (also known as the Bay Area Figurative School, Bay Area Figurative Art, Bay Area Figuration, and similar variations) was a mid-20th Century art movement made up of a group of artists in the San Francisco Bay Area who abandoned working in the prevailing style of Abstract Expressionism in favor of a return to figuration in painting during the 1950s and onward into the 1960s.
+The Bay Area Figurative Movement (also known as the Bay Area Figurative School, Bay Area Figurative Art, Bay Area Figuration, and similar variations) was a mid-20th-century art movement centered in the San Francisco Bay Area.
+Emerging in the 1950s and 1960s, it brought together a group of artists who abandoned working in the prevailing style of Abstract Expressionism, embracing a renewed focus in figuration in painting.